 The Data Explorer contains three tabs that appear in bold italics throughout this document: Data Sources, Field Selector, and Layer Controls.
 Data is selected in the Data Sources tab, loaded into the Field Selector, displayed in the Main Display, and output is formatted in the Layer Controls.

-Menu trees will be listed as a series (e.g. Edit -> Remove -> All Layers and Data Sources).
-Mouse clicks will be listed as combinations (e.g. Shift+Left Click+Drag).
+Menu trees are listed as a series (e.g. Edit -> Remove -> All Layers and Data Sources).
+Mouse clicks are listed as combinations (e.g. Shift+Left Click+Drag).

 Introduction

-McIDAS-V has the ability of displaying Suomi NPP data through the Under Development -> Imagery -> Suomi NPP chooser.
-Among the Suomi NPP products that McIDAS-V can display are different bands of SVM and SVI data, various cloud filter products, and the day/night band.
+McIDAS-V displays Suomi NPP data through the Under Development -> Imagery -> Suomi NPP chooser.
+Among the displayable Suomi NPP products are different bands of SVM and SVI data, various cloud filter products, and the day/night band.
 In order for this data to be recognized by McIDAS-V, the data and geolocation files must be contained within the same directory.
 Some sources of data, including NOAA’s CLASS, package the data and geolocation files together, while other sources, including SSEC’s PEATE server, do not package the files together.
 Note that this chooser is still under development and improvements in functionality as well as the ability to utilize different NPP products will be added in the future.

 This tutorial utilizes PEATE data with separate data and geolocation files, single-banded data from NOAA CLASS, as well as multi-banded visible data from NOAA CLASS.
 Aggregating Multiple Bands of SVM05 Visible Data